ysl4567/AlgorithmicTrading/README.txt

 - (Occidental Group) OXY and (Bank of America) BAC used as examples.
 Screenshots uploaded for each technical analysis

-- 36 month time period is an arbitrary period.
-Period can be changed accordingly.
+- Periods can be changed accordingly

 - Run all codeson VSCode on 'DeBug Python File' mode